sxmasghxst/lab-portfolio/index.md

 * Lab 7

     Lab 7, part 2 was one of my favorite labs because while I already knew how the  game worked, I learned how to translate it into code.
 This lab helped me understand how different coding is from the regular english language.
-It also helped me build mmy skills with translating one into the other.
+It also helped me build mmy skills with translating one into the other